 Eh?
-Is that really Bert, the irascible muppet partner of Ernie on TV’s Sesame Street, peering over the left shoulder of Osama on posters displayed by bin Laden supporters?
+Is that really Bert, the irascible muppet partner of Ernie on TV’s Sesame Street, peering over the left shoulder of Osama bin Laden on posters displayed by the terrorist’s supporters?
 How did he get there?

 The process that turned Bert into a henchman of evil was as follows:

 1) Dino Ignacio, a San Francisco artist, started Bert is Evil!, a humor site on which, as a running joke, he attempted to prove the muppet Bert was “evil” by inserting him, Zelig-like, into photographs with notorious people and infamous historical scenes.

 2) Although Ignacio stopped updating his site a few years before the 9/11 attacks, several mirror sites kept the gag going, and “Bert is Evil!” enthusiasts continued to create and post new pictures, including an image of Bert posing with Osama bin Laden:

 3) The picture of muppet Bert with Osama bin Laden was inadvertently picked up by someone in Bangladesh scouring the web looking for photographs of Osama bin Laden to use in a collage-like poster:

 Mostafa Kamal, production manager of Azad Products, the Dhaka shop that made the posters, said he had gotten the images off the Internet.